YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_WtGxE.md

 All code, documentation, and materials in this repository related to **SPAGxE** (including SPAGxE, SPAGxE+, SPAGxEmix+, etc.) and **WtGxE** are **Copyright © 2025 Yuzhuo Ma and collaborators**.
 All rights reserved.

-**Important**: The retrospective-SPA framework applied to G×E studies, which forms the conceptual foundation of SPAGxE and WtGxE, was originally proposed by Yuzhuo Ma in his [master’s thesis (2022, DOI:10.27272/d.cnki.gshdu.2022.002946)](https://kns.cnki.net/kcms2/article/abstract?v=jkwd3qsBIEKwkKkgMuimTLSEojAEBaWSJzCAd3uOCepX09aaYi1Vhn87HddxnsydAW9MGQHzgdF9Nw93IZ_DZCdJbGAX3C13DfGxpW58VBV273z1eVlg75Je1akPxIDc5iiSpz46iutS1tt9m3MJRg==&uniplatform=NZKPT&language=CHS) .
+**Note**: The retrospective-SPA framework applied to G×E studies, which forms the conceptual foundation of SPAGxE and WtGxE, was originally proposed by Yuzhuo Ma in his [master’s thesis (2022, DOI:10.27272/d.cnki.gshdu.2022.002946)](https://kns.cnki.net/kcms2/article/abstract?v=jkwd3qsBIEKwkKkgMuimTLSEojAEBaWSJzCAd3uOCepX09aaYi1Vhn87HddxnsydAW9MGQHzgdF9Nw93IZ_DZCdJbGAX3C13DfGxpW58VBV273z1eVlg75Je1akPxIDc5iiSpz46iutS1tt9m3MJRg==&uniplatform=NZKPT&language=CHS) .
 Unauthorized use or misappropriation of this intellectual contribution may violate academic norms.

 **Neither SPAGxE nor WtGxE, nor any part of their implementations, may be used, copied, modified, or distributed without explicit written permission from the first author (Yuzhuo Ma).**